-Applicants for licensure with the Board of Behavioral Sciences (Board) as a marriage and family therapist (LMFT), clinical social worker (LCSW) or professional clinical counselor (LPCC) are required to take and pass two examinations: a California law and ethics examination and a clinical examination.
-The California law and ethics examination must be attempted within the first year of registration and must be taken each subsequent year of registration until passed.
-The clinical examination may only be taken upon completion of all education requirements, the 3,000 required hours of supervised experience, and passing the California law and ethics examination.
+Applicants for licensure with the Board of Behavioral Sciences (Board) as a marriage and family therapist (LMFT), clinical social worker (LCSW) or professional clinical counselor (LPCC) are required to take and pass two examinations: a California law and ethics examination and a clinical examination:

+- The California law and ethics examination must be attempted within the first year of registration and must be taken each subsequent year of registration until passed. - The clinical examination may only be taken upon completion of all education requirements, the 3,000 required hours of supervised experience, and passing the California law and ethics examination.
+A passing score on the clinical examination is valid for seven years.